 We do not have any explicit guidelines or requirements posted but some things that are good in a personal statement include:

 i.
-Why you are interested in the REU program
+The reason you are interested in the REU program

 ii.
-What, if any research, experience you have or other background experiences you think are relevant.
+Any research, experience you have or other background experiences you think are relevant.
 It might be that your school doesn’t have a strong research opportunity, so REUs are your best chance.

 We try to match each REU student with a research lab based on the student’s expressed interests.
 The more information we have about your interests, the more we can personalize a placement.